smboyce/smboyce.github.io/cv.md

 I have a diploma in physics, awarded by the University of Southampton.

 I also hold a personal licence and the BIIAB Award for Personal Licence Holders Level 2.

+### More about Simon

+My hobbies include writing, playing bass and juggling.
+For more about me please see [this page](http://smboyce.github.io/about).

 ### Contact me